openebs-archive/openebs-docs/docs/ugndm.md

       - Provide the storage capacity in `bytes` like `53687091200`.
    - logicalSectorSize
      - logical sector size of blockdevice.
 For example, 512, 4096 etc. Provided 512 in the above example snippet.
 This value can be changed as per the logical sector size of the device.
+   - deviceType
+     - Type of the device.
+This can be obtained from `lsblk` output. eg: lvm, crypt, nbd, md etc
    - links
      - This field should be filled for by-id and by-path.
 These details can be obtained from worker node by running the following command `udevadm info -q property -n <device_path>`
    - nodeName
      - Name of the Node where the blockdevice is attached.
 The output of `kubectl get nodes` can be used to obtain this value.
    - path
-     - The value should be like `/dev/sdb1`.
+     - The value should be like `/dev/dm-0` or `/dev/md0`.

-3. Apply the modified YAML file to create the blockdevice CR for the provided partitioned device path.
+3. Apply the modified YAML file to create the blockdevice CR for the provided device path.

    ```
    kubectl apply -f <blockdevice-cr.yaml> -n <openebs_namespace>